 Cactus quartz contains a large crystal with little baby crystals growing over the larger one in a layer of spikey little smaller crystals, hence, why they call it cactus quartz.
 It’s found in South Africa, and it’s so beautiful, brilliant, and gorgeous.

 Next is lemon quartz.
 Sometimes people call pineapple when it has little spikes on it, but the lemon quartz has this bright yellow hue to it.
 A lot of times it’s faked.
 But there are natural, authentic lemon quartz and it’s a naturally colored (that’s the key), very light, bright yellow citrine.
 It lacks that brown, orange or reddish hue in that orange tint.
 It’s very light and bright.

 Really it’s all in the eye of the beholder, guys.
 You can have two geologists standing next to each other.
 One will say yep, that’s lemon, that’s lemon citrine and some other one will say no, no, no, it’s not.

 Solar Plexus Power Juice

 I’m going to give you the ingredients, but this is not like baking, it’s more like cooking.
-You just kinda throw it in to your liking.
+You just kinda throw it in according to your liking.
 It’s not an exact science, not rocket science on this.